 - Using fine motor skills is a challenge: tying shoes, writing, using scissors

-- Child excels at memorization tasks and uses language to talk through sequences which rely on a kinesthetic memory
+- The child excels at memorization tasks and uses language to talk through sequences that rely on a kinesthetic memory

 - Boys and girls present with clinical signs of anxiety, depression, and attentional problems.

 - Problems with interpersonal skills

 - Unable to read the body language of others

 - Cannot discern humor and misinterprets “teasing”